 For PrEP to be effective, a person has to take PrEP every single day.
 That’s what makes PrEP different than a vaccine, which is administered, say, once and can then fight off an infection for several years.

-The risk of getting HIV through sex drops by more than 90 percent among those who take PrEP consistently.
+The risk of getting HIV through sex drops by more than 90 percent among those who take PrEP consistently, according to the Centers for Disease Control and Prevention (CDC).
 Although that’s an impressive number, doctors still recommend using a condom every time for maximum protection against HIV, as well as preventing other sexually transmitted infections like gonorrhea and chlamydia.
-(PrEP reduces the risk of HIV transmission by 70 percent for those who share needles.)
+(PrEP also reduces the risk of HIV transmission by 70 percent for those who share needles.)

 If you think you’ve already been exposed to HIV, PrEP is not the best option.
 Instead, talk to your doctor about a treatment called post-exposure prophylaxis (PEP), which is meant as an emergency response than can prevent HIV infection if you take it within 72 hours after the potential HIV exposure.